My story

 To be honest, before working for Andrew I was not a huge fan of his particular brand of musical theatre.
 Over time I have acquired an enormous respect for his creative and commercial genius and an affection for many of his hugely successful compositions which include: Evita, Jesus Christ Superstar, Cats and Phantom of the Opera, amongst many others.
 It was astonishing to me just how lucrative these assets are, with many productions still running around the world.
 Phantom is often cited as one of the most successful pieces of entertainment of all time.
 It has stage production box office revenues of over $6 billion, higher than any movie ever.
 Only the stage production of The Lion King has a higher box office at $8 billion.

 I've said elsewhere in my story that I would avoid being a name-dropper, but RUG certainly gave me many opportunities.
-Because of the number of theatres we owned it felt like there was an invitation to a premiere and opening party at least once a month.
-Many of these were magnets for celebrities.
+Because of the number of theatres we owned it felt like there was an invitation to a premiere and opening party every couple of months.
+These were often magnets for celebrities and the opening night party for Chitty Chitty Bang Bang was extraordinary: encounters with two James Bond's and Harry Potter stars amongst many others.
 But perhaps the most intimate celebrity occasion was the Sydmonton Festival.
 This was an event at Andrew's lovely country estate in Hampshire, which includes part of Watership Down and has Highclere Castle (aka Downton Abbey) as a neighbour.
 Andrew invited his friends, most of them celebrities, for a weekend of activities including showcasing new talent and creative ideas in his theatrically-converted 16th century chapel.
 At one point in the proceedings, Fiona and I found ourselves sitting on a hay bale watching an exhibition polo match organised by Andrew's wife, the accomplished equestrian and horse-breeder Lady Madeleine.
 Either side of us were perched the unlikely thespian combination of Glenn Close and Rowan Atkinson.
 It was another pinch-me moment for a Yorkshire lad.

 There were many highlights during my two years at RUG.
-One of my favourite projects was the production of Bombay Dreams in 2002, a collaboration with legendary Bollywood composer A. R. Rahman.
+One of my favourite projects was the production of Bombay Dreams in 2002, a collaboration with legendary Bollywood composer A. R. Rahman whom I got to meet at a splendid launch event at the House of Lords.
 Andrew's extraordinary influence was very apparent in being able to mobilise the creative community, attract the best Indian talent, and to produce the show in what seemed to me like a very short space of time.
-Interestingly, the wealthy Indian community in the UK proved to be reluctant investors.
+Curiously, the wealthy Indian community in the UK proved to be reluctant investors.
 I was so confident in the project that I risked some of my own savings and became an 'angel investor' for the first time.
 The show should have run for longer but timing is everything and we couldn't get the theatre we wanted.
-We ended up having to use the Apollo Victoria which was really too big for the show.
+We ended up staging it in the Apollo Victoria which was really too big for the show.
 Nevertheless, Bombay Dreams recouped its investment with a modest return and ran for a couple of years, helping the early careers of its stars Preeya Kalidas, Raza Jaffrey, Ayesha Dharker and Ramon Tikaram.

 The Phantom of the Opera movie - a very scary production process